 Halted transactions and capital losses

-It's growly increasingly common in the latest bear market for crypto businesses to halt transactions abruptly and potentially permanently - as has been the case with Celsius and Voyager.
+It's growly increasingly common in the latest bear market for crypto businesses to halt transactions abruptly and potentially permanently - as has been the case with Celsius, Voyager and now FTX Group including FTX, BlockFi & Liquid Exchange.
+An estimated 80,000 UK investors have been impacted due to the collapse of FTX Group alone.

-In this instances, you would potentially be able to make a negligible value claim for a capital loss should the company go into liquidation - but this takes time... and a lot of it.
+In this instances, you would potentially be able to make a negligible value claim for a capital loss if the company goes into liquidation - but this takes time... and a lot of it.

-For example, Celsius investors are now unable to withdraw their assets from the platform since the company filed for Chapter 11 bankruptcy.
-Investors therefore cannot realise a capital loss and due to the potential for a refund, they're also unlikely to be able to make a negligible value claim in the meantime.
+Meanwhile, Celsius, Voyager, FTX, BlockFi & Liquid Exchange investors are unable to access their assets as the various companies go through bankruptcy proceedings.
+At this point in time, investors therefore cannot realise a capital loss and due to the potential for a refund, they're also unlikely to be able to make a negligible value claim in the meantime.

 How Koinly can help